Velocidex/velociraptor-docs/content/blog/2021/2021-11-09-eql2vql/_index.md

 ## How can we use EQL detection queries?

-So now that we understand how EQL detection work, how can we use the same detection logic in Velociraptor?
+So now that we understand how EQL detections work, how can we use the same detection logic in Velociraptor?
 Velociraptor's philosophy is that detection should be distributed - rather than forwarding all raw events to a central place for triaging, we wish to be able to do the